National Stock Exchange of India: History

 National Stock Exchange was incorporated in 1992 to bring about transparency in the Indian equity markets.
-NSE was set up at the behest of the Government of India, based on the recommendations laid out by the Pherwani committee in 1991 and the blueprint was prepared by a team of five members (Ravi Narain, Raghavan Puthran, K Kumar, Chitra Ramkrishna and Ashishkumar Chauhan) along with R H Patil and SS Nadkarni who were deputed by IDBI in 1992.
+NSE was set up as a Joint-venture between PSUs at the behest of the Government of India, based on the recommendations laid out by the Pherwani committee in 1991 and the blueprint was prepared by a team of five members (Ravi Narain, Raghavan Puthran, K Kumar, Chitra Ramkrishna and Ashishkumar Chauhan) along with R H Patil and SS Nadkarni who were deputed by IDBI in 1992.
 Instead of trading memberships being confined to a group of brokers, NSE ensured that anyone who was qualified, experienced, and met the minimum financial requirements was allowed to trade.

 NSE commenced operations on 30 June 1994 starting with the wholesale debt market (WDM) segment and equities segment on 3 November 1994.
 It was the first exchange in India to introduce an electronic trading facility.
 Within one year of the start of its operations, the daily turnover on NSE exceeded that of the BSE.

 Operations in the derivatives segment commenced on 12 June 2000.
 In August 2008, NSE introduced currency derivatives.

 In 2012, NSE launched the NSE EMERGE platform for the listing of small and medium-sized enterprises (SME) and startup companies in India.

 In May 2013, NSE launched India's first dedicated trading platform for debt-related products.

 In June 2017, NSE established the NSE International Exchange (NSE IX), which is a universal multi assets exchange headquartered in the GIFT City.
 NSE IX is the second international stock exchange of India, after the India International Exchange (India INX), which is also headquartered in GIFT City.

 In 2023, NSE launched the Social Stock Exchange to allow social enterprises, including non-profit organisations, raise funds from the public.

+In May 2026, the National Stock Exchange of India launched Electronic Gold Receipts (EGRs), a new exchange-traded digital gold segment backed by physical gold stored in SEBI-accredited vaults, aimed at improving transparency and efficiency in gold trading.

+In September, the National Stock Exchange launched its Initial Public Offering (IPO), raising ₹22,569 crore (US$2.7 billion).
+The offering was oversubscribed 5.71 times, making it India’s second-largest IPO at the time.